allurewebsolutions/docker-starter/README.md

 Usage:

 - Start containers (default): `sh bin/start-mac.sh -d`
-- Start containers (skip WordPress prompt): `sh bin/start-mac.sh -d -s`
+- Start containers (skip WordPress prompt): `sh bin/start-mac.sh -d -no-install`

 ##### Install WordPress
 Install WordPress with a few different options.
 The script will check if WordPress is already installed (www/wp-config.php file found).
 If it is, you will be asked if you want to reinstall.
 If WordPress installed installed, it will proceed with the installation and then ask you whether you want to setup the DB or not.